kuigi/cse15l-lab-reports/LR1.md

 The cwd is `/home` when file is run.
 Using the `ls` command, we provide the path of a single README file this time.
-The output is not a file name, but rather the file path.
+This has the `ls` command print out the file path for that file.
-I am not sure if this is an error, or if this is the intended output of using the `ls` command with a file path.
+This is not an error.

 ## Command `cat`